USS Beloit Arrives in Milwaukee for Commissioning

-USS Beloit (LCS 29) arrives in Milwaukee for its commissioning ceremony week, Nov.
+USS Beloit (LCS) arrives for its commissioning week in Milwaukee, Wisconsin, Nov.
 17, 2024.
-The ship will be commissioned at Veterans Park in Milwaukee on Nov.
-24, 2024.
-(U.S. Navy photo by EJ Hersom)
+The USS Beloit is set to be commissioned at Veterans Park in Milwaukee on Nov.
+24. (U.S. Navy photo by Cpl.
+Diana Salgado)

 |Date Taken: